Lake Braddock Secondary School: The Bear Facts

 The Bear Facts is Lake Braddock's student news periodical with a circulation of about 3000 students and community members.
 It is student-run under the guidance of an adviser.
 Content decisions are governed by staff writers, editors, and any other students involved.
 Printed as a newspaper since its founding in 1973, it changed to a black and white/color news magazine format in 2013.
 The Bear Facts is a member of the Virginia High School League, the National Scholastic Press Association, and the Columbia Scholastic Press Association.

 Controversy

 In 2007, The Bear Facts had an advisory change over issues published in March 2007.
 Controversy arose on articles published on "homosexuality, trans sexuality and review of a documentary about bestiality," as well as its March 30 issue, which had carried a story on Post Secret, a website that posts anonymous contributors' secrets displayed on homemade postcards.
 The school released a statement that the dismissal was for "basic journalism" errors.

-The Lair

-The Lair is Lake Braddock's student-run yearbook, under the guidance of a faculty adviser.
-All design, writing, and editing is done entirely by students.
-One 300-page book and spring supplemental insert, printed by Herff Jones, are produced by a staff of about 70 each school year.
-The Lair is a member of the Virginia High School League, the National Scholastic Press Association, and the Columbia Scholastic Press Association.
-The 2015 book, Live Your Moment, was awarded a Columbia Scholastic Press Association Silver Crown and was a nominee for the National Scholastic Press Association Pacemaker Award.
-It is one of only 37 books in the country to achieve this feat.
-In 2011, the Lake Braddock Middle School started to produce their own book, the Ursa, instead of being a small portion of the high school book.

-The Morning Bru

-The Morning Bru is Lake Braddock's morning announcement show produced by the school's broadcast journalism class.
-They have recently expanded to extend coverage of the school and the Lake Braddock Community.
-Later, the Bruin Cave was established as a separate morning announcement show for the middle school students.

-Debate and speech

-The Lake Braddock Speech and Debate Team offers competition in Lincoln-Douglas Debate, Congressional Debate, and all standard individual events.
-The team is open to any student at Lake Braddock Secondary School, grade 7-12, who is in good academic standing.
-Team practices begin in the late summer, with competitions being held from October through Memorial Day weekend.
-The team has enjoyed great success in recent years, winning the 2011 NCFL National Championship in LD debate, four state individual VHSL State Champions in Debate, 10 VHSL State Championships in Speech, and multiple other awards at VHSL, NCFL, and NSDA Nationals.